petertodd/hacker-barbie-visits-the-agency/hacker-barbie-visits-the-agency.md

 ![](imgs/07-plots-and-pillowfights.png)

 Skipper was incredulous "They were using Windows XP and PowerPoint?!
 And they let you bring your laptop in there?"
-Barbie explained "I couldn't believe it when the director said even I could bring mine in so long as I didn't connect it to any ethernet cables."
+Barbie explained "The director said purchasing lets them buy their own because getting EMSEC approval for a new model takes three years!
+She even said I could bring mine in so long as I didn't connect it to any ethernet cables!"
 She had a touch of anger in her voice "You're supposed to compartmentalise the secrets, not the know-how on how to keep the secrets secret."
 Skipper shook her head.
 "Kinda takes the magic out of working for them doesn't it?"
 Barbie sighed, eyes downward and embarassed "I guess